javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 Please refer to the [RFC6455, §7.4.1](https://tools.ietf.org/html/rfc6455#section-7.4.1) for the full list.

 WebSocket codes are somewhat like HTTP codes, but different.
-In particular, an codes less than `1000` are reserved, there'll be an error if we try to set such a code.
+In particular, any codes less than `1000` are reserved, there'll be an error if we try to set such a code.

 ```js
 // in case connection is broken